 Medicine is a continual work in progress and we are learning as we go – we won’t get everything right the first time.
 Please do get in touch if you can help us with improving our social inclusion and diversity.

 For those unfamiliar with this term, the Oxford Dictionary defines cultural appropriation as “the unacknowledged or inappropriate adoption of the customs, practices, ideas, etc. of one people or society by members of another and typically more dominant people or society.”
-These adoptions may be clothing styles or items such as headdresses, aspects of traditional rituals or ceremonies such as songs, tatoos, or even movement modalities such as yoga.
+These adoptions may be clothing styles or items such as headdresses, aspects of traditional rituals or ceremonies such as songs, tattoos, or even movement modalities such as yoga.

 What makes cultural appropriation different to cultural exchange (which is normal in our interconnected world) is that there is an element of a power dynamic in which a dominant culture takes from one it has oppressed for its own advantage (money, fashion, status etc), which the other culture specifically finds offensive or exploitative.

 We recognise that festival-goers do not have bad intentions and may be engaging in cultural appropriation unintentionally, and we see this as an opportunity for education and discussion.
-We have a programming focus on this and related diversity topics in our Activation Hub, and also hope that people will choose to explore this important matter when conversing with people at the event.
+We have a programming focus on this and related diversity topics in our programming, and also hope that people will choose to explore this important matter when conversing with people at the event.

-Medicine Festival offers a safe place to have these important and relevant conversations, and to learn exactly why we must honor other cultures, and do all we can to educate ourselves about the struggles they face and do what we can to be allies and supportive where needed with regards to raising awareness when tackling cultural appropriation and systemic racism.
+Medicine Festival offers a safe place to have these important and relevant conversations, and to learn exactly why we must honour other cultures, and do all we can to educate ourselves about the struggles they face and do what we can to be allies and supportive where needed with regards to raising awareness when tackling cultural appropriation and systemic racism.

 Festival sites are not always the easiest places for people with disabilities to navigate so we are doing our best to put things in place to make your experience as trouble free as possible.